4 Areas of Self-Care to Create Holistic Wellness

 There are many obstacles that can get in the way of practicing self-care.
 Here are some common ones and a few tips on how to overcome them:

-- Guilt: If you are a caregiver, partner or parent you may feel guilty in taking time for you and you alone.
-That saying. “self-care is not selfish” sounds corny, but it is SO NECESSARY for your long term well-being.
+- Guilt: If you are a caregiver, partner, or parent, you may feel guilty about taking time for yourself and yourself alone.
+That saying: “self-care is not selfish,” sounds corny, but it is SO NECESSARY for your long-term well-being.

-- Financial barriers: There are FREE self-care practices, such as simple breathing, walking in nature or using a meditation off YouTube.
+- Financial barriers: There are FREE self-care practices, such as simple breathing, walking in nature, or using meditation on YouTube.

 - Lack of motivation or tiredness: This is why we have you start with 5 minutes, even ONE minute of breathing.
 Write down your minimum commitment and make it so easy it seems almost effortless.